NZ CS 2

 For each metric disclosed in the current reporting period an entity must disclose comparative information for the immediately preceding two reporting periods.

-If an entity elects to use the adoption provision in paragraph 17, this Standard provides an exemption from providing comparative information for scope 3 GHG emissions in an entity’s second reporting period.
+If an entity elects to use the adoption provision in paragraph 17, this Standard provides an exemption from providing comparative information for scope 3 GHG emissions in an entity’s third reporting period.

 Adoption provision 6: Comparatives for metrics